 - creating and selecting content which will support general design concept and show users the advantages of the product and corresponds to target audience expectations

-- design of a landing page that will have the structure and content directly presenting USP to target audience
+- design of a landing page that will have the structure and content directly presenting USP to the target audience

 As a practical example, we can remember the story of creating UI design for Saily App, a local service of user-to-user e-commerce.
 The customers defined its USP from the very start: it is a local community app allowing neighbors to buy and sell their used stuff, so it provides people with the ability to sell their own things or quickly search for the needed ones sold in their location.
 This idea became the solid basis for all the design solutions around branding and user interface of the app, setting bright experience and friendly communication.
-If you are interested to read the details and see visual design process, welcome to read case studies on logo design and UI design for the app.
+If you are interested to read the details and see the visual design process, welcome to read case studies on logo design and UI design for the app.

 Many startups follow the path of MVP (Minimum Viable Product) which is a product with the set of minimal functions and features which are logically completed and sustainable providing the most important and basic functions for the core target audience.
-This means that the basic version of the product, able to fulfill key operations which are solving target audience’s problems, is created as live and starts real functioning as soon as possible.
+This means that the basic version of the product, able to fulfill key operations which are solving the target audience’s problems, is created as live and starts real functioning as soon as possible.
 The approach is opposite to the strategy of creating a full design and comprehensive functionality for all the product features for the broader target audience and only afterward launching it on the market.

 MVP approach has several benefits: